MUDGEE’S ONLY DIVE CENTRE

 Rottnest Island, located near Perth, offers something for everyone.
 Divers will be left in awe with over 360 species of fish drawn to the waters off Rottnest by the Leeuwin current.
 Some 20 species of coral and 13 historic shipwrecks lie in the surrounding waters.
 Non-divers will love the boating, sailing, snorkelling available on more than 63 sheltered beaches.
 The relaxed atmosphere of the island makes Rottnest a great getaway destination.

-Like South Australia, Western Australia is also famed for cave diving on the Nullabor Plains region.
+Like South Australia, Western Australia is also famed for cave diving on the Nullarbor Plains region.
 As far as scuba diving goes, Australia is a unique destination, with many remote and unexplored regions, forgotten wrecks and an enormously diverse array of marine life.

 Tasmania:

 Bicheno on the north-east coast of Tasmania is classified as one of the best temperate marine dive locations in the world.
 Famous for the underwater variety and colour.
-Visability is typically 15 to 30m.
+Visibility is typically 15 to 30m.
 Giant sea whips, sea horses, colourful sponges, zoanthids, large volumes of fish and migrating whales are just a taster of what this part of Australia has to offer.

 Antarctica: